 At first glance, the rugged coastline of Newfoundland rising from the ocean and the ancient Precambrian rock of Labrador’s Canadian Shield form an austere-looking, forbidding landscape.

-Locals will tell you life’s not easy here – but they live it with a fierce pride and love matched by boundless irony and humour.
+Locals will tell you life’s not easy here – but they live it with fierce pride and love matched by boundless irony and humour.

 The sea provided a living for many, and now, with climate change, fishing quotas and more, residents are adapting, with many “working away” – meaning, elsewhere in Canada or abroad.